MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 > [!NOTE]
 > The Facebook Unity SDK does not support logging in in the Unity editor.
 To test in the editor, paste a [debug access token](https://developers.facebook.com/tools/accesstoken/) into the `LogInUser()` function in `FacebookLogin.cs`.

-1. [TODO: Add link!]
-Download and import the Azure Easy Tables with Facebook auth Unity package into your Unity project.
+1. Download and import the [Azure Easy Tables Client with Facebook auth Unity package](https://github.com/dantogno/Azure-Unity-FB-Auth/raw/master/Unity%20Packages/Azure%20Easy%20tables%20client%20with%20FB%20auth.unitypackage) into your Unity project.

 2. In the [Azure portal](https://portal.azure.com), navigate to the Function App you created for this example and copy the URL.